action pack / lost job coverage

 Coverage action plan

 Start here if job-based coverage ended, is ending, or is no longer available.
-The pack organizes the existing guide, checklist, timing tool, explainers, and official verification links into one no-contact path.
+The pack organizes the existing guide, checklist, timing tool, explainers, and official verification links into one self-guided path.

 Start here